lwjglgamedev/lwjglbook-bookcontents-leg/chapter8/chapter8.md

 * ```glfwSetCursorEnterCallback```: Registers a callback that will be invoked when the mouse enters our window.
 We will be received mouse evevents even if the mouse is not in our window.
 We use this callback to track when the mouse is in our window.
 * ```glfwSetMouseButtonCallback```: Registers a callback that will be invoked when a mouse button is pressed.

 One important thing related to callbacks and GLFW is that we need to keep a reference to the callback implementation into our Java class.
-You see that we have one atribute per callback.
-This is because callbacks are implemente in native code and the Java part of GLFW des not hold any reference to them.
+You see that we have one attribute per callback.
+This is because callbacks are implemented in native code and the Java part of GLFW des not hold any reference to them.
 If we don't hold a reference they will be garbage collected and you will see an exception like this:

 ```
 Exception in thread "GAME_LOOP_THREAD" org.lwjgl.system.libffi.ClosureError: Callback failed because the closure instance has been garbage collected